kartoza/docker-geoserver/Advanced-Configuration.md

 -   inspire-plugin
 -   csw-plugin

-If you wish to exclude any of the default activated plugins you will need to set
+If you wish to exclude any of the default-activated plugins you will need to set

 ```bash
 ACTIVE_EXTENSIONS=${Default_extension} - skipped_default_extension